meeeeep/TIT-4-TAT/README.md

 •	I would also like to work on styling.

+•	I would like to add a Learn More page.

 •	I would also like to edit spelling errors on the page.

 •	I would like to additionally add a way for users to be able to connect to LinkedIn and add contacts that way as well.